Requiring an Encrypted Connection to a Namespace

 An encrypted connection to a WMI namespace specifies RPC_C_AUTHN_LEVEL_PKT_PRIVACY (or PktPrivacy in a script) for authentication.
 The RequiresEncryption qualifier causes WMI to reject any incoming data requests unless they explicitly use encrypted authentication.
 For more information, see Setting the Default Process Security Level Using VBScript or Setting Authentication Using C++.

-Windows Server 2003 and Windows XP: Before Windows Server 2003 with Service Pack 1 (SP1), providers could not set namespace security to require encryption before returning data.
+Windows Server 2003: Before Windows Server 2003 with Service Pack 1 (SP1), providers could not set namespace security to require encryption before returning data.

 The following procedure sets the namespace to require an encrypted connection.